AndiKod/sherpa/readme.md

 You can write notes in some notes.md file, and every now and then use `s notes.md "todo:: Do this thing asap."` to add it in that file and keep adding other things. `s loc "todo::" notes.md` will show all the todos from that file at once, wherever in the text they are.
 We can tag lines with whatever else, like link:: and retrive them.
 Endless creative solutions.

-...to be updated, some commands are not yet documented here.

 ---

-Insert contact, thanks, links, other stuff here.

 -Andrei-